 On Thursday March 5th, PS Cumberoona negotiated the bridges in Corowa before reloading with wood at 9am and swiftl departing for Yarrawonga.

 She arrived at her new home by that afternoon, and completed a lap of the lake before being parked, awaiting a new life.

 The real Aussie spirit was displayed along the Murray River that week, with history proud communities and generations coming out to see her in motion, and lend a hand.

 Her return to service and former glory days has made her rich in history and romance.
-This now mighty steamer is one of the most regions most anticipated and finest attractions for tourists and locals alike.
+The P.S.
+Cumberoona is one of the most regions most anticipated and finest attractions for tourists and locals alike.

-Did you know the Cumberoona has a sister vessel operating in Albury NSW?.., “The Sienna Daisy”.
+Did you know the Cumberoona has a sister vessel “The Sienna Daisy”.
 You can find out more about her here just click on the tab “The Sienna Daisy”